mmuratarat/mmuratarat.github.io/_posts/2018-12-20-tf-metrics-acc-auc.md

 Tensorflow has many built-in evaluation-related metrics which can be seen [here](https://www.tensorflow.org/api_docs/python/tf/metrics){:target="_blank"}.
 However, sometimes, it can be hard to use them.
 In this post, I will briefly talk about accuracy and AUC measures.
 Calculation both metrics can be tricky and a bit counter-intuitive because both maintain a running measurements.

 # tf.metrics.accuracy
-`tf.metrics.accuracy` calculates how often predictions matches labels. `tf.metrics.accuracy` has many arguments and in the end returns two tensorflow operations: accuracy value and an update operation.
+`tf.metrics.accuracy` calculates how often predictions matches labels. `tf.metrics.accuracy` has many arguments and in the end returns two tensorflow operations: accuracy value and an update operation (whose purpose is to collect samples and build up your statistics).
 Two running variables are created and placed into the computational graph: `total` and `count` which are equivalent to number of correctly classified observations and number of observations, respectively.

 How to use `tf.metrics.accuracy` is pretty straightforward: